-Name Class Туре Notes Default Value
+Name Class Type Notes Default Value

 accelerators Accelerators AcceleratorTable NULL

 allowHoriz Boolean Boolean False

 allowVert Boolean Boolean False

 ancestorSensitive AncestorSensitive Boolean D True

 background Background Pixel XtDefaultBackground

 backgroundPixmap Pixmap Pixmap XtUnspecifiedPixmap

 borderColor BorderColor Pixel XtDefaultForeground

 borderPixmap Pixmap Pixmap XtUnspecifiedPixmap

 borderWidth BorderWidth Dimension 1

 children ReadOnly WidgetList R NULL

 colormap Colormap Colormap Parent's Colormap

-depth Depth int С Parent's Depth
+depth Depth int C Parent's Depth

 destroyCallback Callback XtCallbackList NULL

 forceBars Boolean Boolean False

 height Height Dimension height of the child

 mappedWhenManaged MappedWhenManaged Boolean True

 numChildren ReadOnly Cardinal R 0

 reportCallback ReportCallback XtCallbackList NULL

 screen Screen Screen R Parent's Screen

 sensitive Sensitive Boolean True

 translations Translations TranslationTable NULL

 useBottom Boolean Boolean False

 useRight Boolean Boolean False

 width Width Dimension width of the child

 X Position Position 0

-У Position Position 0
+y Position Position 0

 accelerators A list of event to action bindings to be executed by this widget, even though the event occurred in another widget.
+(See the X Toolkit Intrinsics - C Language Interface for details).

+allowHoriz

-(See the X Toolkit Intrinsics - C Language Interface for details). allowHoriz allowVert If these resources are False then the Viewport will never create a scroll- bar in this direction.
-If it is True then the scrollbar will only appear when it is needed, unless forceBars is True . ancestorSensitive The sensitivity state of the ancestors of this widget.
-A widget is insensi- tive if either it or any of its ancestors is insensitive.
-This resource should not be changed with XtSetValues , although it may be queried. background A pixel value which indexes the widget's colormap to derive the back- ground color of the widget's window. backgroundPixmap The background pixmap of this widget's window.
-If this resource is set to anything other than XtUnspecifiedPixmap , the pixmap specified will be used instead of the background color. borderColor A pixel value which indexes the widget's colormap to derive the border color of the widget's window. borderPixmap The border pixmap of this widget's window.
-If this resource is set to anything other than XtUnspecifiedPixmap , the pixmap specified will be used instead of the border color. borderWidth The width of this widget's window border. children A list of all this composite widget's current children. colormap The colormap that this widget will use. depth The depth of this widget's window. destroyCallback All functions on this list are called when this widget is destroyed. forceBars When True the scrollbars that have been allowed will always be visible on the screen.
-If False the scrollbars will be visible only when the inner window is larger than the frame. height width The height and width of this widget in pixels. mappedWhenManaged If this resource is True , then the widget's window will automatically be mapped by the Toolkit when it is realized and managed. numChildren The number of children in this composite widget. reportCallback These callbacks will be executed whenever the Viewport adjusts the viewed area of the child.
-The call_data parameter is a pointer to an Xaw-PannerReport structure. screen The screen on which this widget is displayed.
-This is not a settable resource. sensitive Whether or not the toolkit should pass user events to this widget.
-The widget will not get input events if either ancestorSensitive or sensitive is False . translations The event bindings associated with this widget. useBottom useRight By default the scrollbars appear on the left and top of the screen.
-These resources allow the vertical scrollbar to be placed on the right edge of the Viewport, and the horizontal scrollbar on the bottom edge of the View- port.
+allowVert If these resources are False then the Viewport will never create a scrollbar in this direction.
+If it is True then the scrollbar will only appear when it is needed, unless forceBars is True.

+ancestorSensitive The sensitivity state of the ancestors of this widget.
+A widget is insensitive if either it or any of its ancestors is insensitive.
+This resource should not be changed with XtSetValues, although it may be queried.

+background A pixel value which indexes the widget's colormap to derive the background color of the widget's window.

+backgroundPixmap The background pixmap of this widget's window.
+If this resource is set to anything other than XtUnspecifiedPixmap, the pixmap specified will borderColor A pixel value which indexes the widget's colormap to derive the border border Pixmap of this widget's window.
+If this resource is set to colormap The colormap that this widget will use. depth The depth of this widget's window.

+destroyCallback All functions on this list are called when this widget is destroyed.

+forceBars When True the scrollbars that have been allowed will always be visible on the screen.
+If False the scrollbars will be visible only when the inner window is larger than the frame.

+mappedWhenManaged If this resource is True, then the widget's window will automatically be reportCallback These callbacks will be executed whenever the Viewport adjusts the viewed area of the child.
+The call_data parameter is a pointer to an Xawscreen The screen on which this widget is displayed.
+This is not a settable sensitive Whether or not the toolkit should pass user events to this widget.
+The widget will not get input events if either ancestorSensitive or sensitive is useBottom useRight By default the scrollbars appear on the left and top of the screen.
+These resources allow the vertical scrollbar to be placed on the right edge of the Viewport, and the horizontal scrollbar on the bottom edge of the Viewport.

+PannerReport structure.

-The location of the upper left outside corner of this widget in its parent.
+y The location of the upper left outside corner of this widget in its parent.